 Materials and supplies.
-Unless a deduction was claimed in a previous year, the cost of materials and supplies is generally deductible when actually consumed and used during the tax year.
+The cost of materials and supplies is generally deductible when actually consumed and used during the tax year.
 If items that would normally be required to be included in inventory are treated as materials and supplies, the cost is deductible in the year the inventory item is sold, or the year the materials and supplies are paid for, whichever is later.